If you think that you or a loved one could be addicted to ice, then it’s important that you know what the drug is and what continued use may cause.

 The best way to treat an addiction to ice is by attending an inpatient program, which involves a residential stay at a rehabilitation centre.

-During your stay, a supervised medical detoxification may be done in order to minimize or remove any cravings and withdrawal symptoms that might be experienced due to the drug not being available.
+During your stay, a supervised medical detoxification may be done in order to minimise or remove any cravings and withdrawal symptoms that might be experienced due to the drug not being available.

 Therapy and counselling will also be done in order to educate the addict about their addiction and will show the person ways on how they can avoid using the drug in the future.